 Ingredients

-Bell peppers: You can use any color you like, and it's actually fun to combine a few colors.
+- Bell peppers: You can use any color you like.
+It's pretty to combine a few colors.

-Shredded mozzarella: Sometimes, instead of mozzarella, I use an Italian cheeses mix or shredded provolone.
+- Shredded mozzarella: Sometimes, instead of mozzarella, I use an Italian cheese mix or shredded provolone.

 Instructions